SampsonML/SampsonML.github.io/_posts/2025-09-29-lode-scheduler.md

 *Authors: Matt L. Sampson & Peter Melchior*

-*Thank you to GPT5 for the cute and helpful images, and thank you to the artists upon which the image generative portion of this model was trained.*
+*Thank you to GPT5 for the cute and helpful images, and thank you to the artists upon which the image generative portion of GPT5 was trained.*